go-vela/community/proposals/README.md

 # Proposals

 This directory is meant to house a historical record of all potential features and modifications to be made to Vela.
+To create a new proposal, make a PR into master using the [template](https://github.com/go-vela/community/blob/master/.github/PULL_REQUEST_TEMPLATE/proposal.md) provided.

 ## Index